AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 # Mathematical Entity Linking for STEM Document Classification Explainability

 This manual provides descriptions to reproduce the results for each subsection of the evaluation section of the associated paper.
+In this project, we address the information need of document subject category classification interpretability and explainability.
+Therefore, we analyze the relationships between categories (labels) and entities (features) of a document.
+We examine relationships between textual and mathematical subject classes and entities, mining a collection of documents from the arXiv preprint repository (NTCIR and zbMATH dataset).
+The results indicate that mathematical entities have the potential to provide high explainability as they are a crucial part of a STEM (Science, Technology, Engineering, and Mathematics) document.

 ## Evaluation Workflow

+The figure below illstrates the workflow of our experiements.

 ![EvaluationWorkflow](https://github.com/AnonymousCSResearcher/STEMdocClassExplainability/blob/main/Workflow_EL-ClassExplainability.png)

+Entity Linking for both textual and mathematical entities and entity-category correspondence is examined as a prerequisite for classification entity explainability.

 ## MSC-arXiv Category Correspondence